ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If an eligible public key for the Client is neither present in the 'client_cred' field nor already stored, it is RECOMMENDED that the handler stops the processing and responds with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT6).

-If all the verifications above succeed, the handler performs the following actions.
+If all the verifications above succeed, the KDC proceeds as follows.

+First, only in case the Client is not already a group member, the handler performs the following actions:

 * The handler adds the Client to the list of current members of the group.

-* The handler assigns a name identifier NODENAME to the Client, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g., "/ace-group/GROUPNAME/nodes/NODENAME").
+* The handler assigns a name NODENAME to the Client, and creates a sub-resource to /ace-group/GROUPNAME at the KDC, i.e., "/ace-group/GROUPNAME/nodes/NODENAME".

 * The handler associates the node identifier NODENAME to the access token and the secure session for the Client.

+Then, the handler performs the following actions.

 * If the KDC manages the group members' public keys: